Substance Use

 The U.S. Department of Health and Human Services declared a public health emergency in 2017 due to increased opioid medication use.
 Since that day, more than 10.1 million people have misused opioids, with more than 70,630 dying from an overdose.
 This crisis is only exacerbated by combining opioids like oxycodone or hydrocodone with alcohol.

-Hydrocodone has several adverse effects and contraindications that affect every system in the body.
+Hydrocodone and alcohol also come with several other adverse effects and contraindications that affect every system in the body, including:

 • Respiratory: Hydrocodone may cause severe respiratory depression, making breathing difficult.
 This symptom increases the likelihood of developing respiratory tract infections.